scaling4good

 Tags

-assessment barriers & levers behaviour change changemaker changemakers climate change collective action compassion consumption ecocentrism education guideline happiness human driver Impact Measurement implementation method inner development goals internal change agents interview intraconnectedness living lab mainstream meditation mind model personal transformation reallabor replication scalability scaling method scaling need self-consciousness Social Value solutions SROI Sustainability sustainable behaviour change system change system transformation theory of change transformation transformative learning transition consequences
+barriers & levers behaviour change changemaker changemakers climate change collective action compassion consumption ecocentrism education efficiency guideline happiness human driver Impact Measurement implementation method inner development goals internal change agents interview intraconnectedness living lab mainstream meditation mind model personal transformation reallabor replication resilience scalability scaling method scaling need self-consciousness Social Value solutions SROI sufficiency Sustainability sustainable behaviour change system change system transformation theory of change transformation transformative learning transition consequences

 Categories: